U-boot¶

 “binman” is used to create the image.

-• Verified Program loader (VPL): the first stage of the boot loader.
+Verifying Program loader (VPL, optional): the first stage of the boot loader.
 It loads the next stage and ensures that no one has tampered with the firmware.

-• Secondary Program Loader (SPL): miniature bootloader that lives entirely within the SoC’s internal SRAM.
-Its primary job is to initialize the DDR memory controller so taht the main bootloader can be loaded.
+Secondary Program Loader (SPL, optional): miniature bootloader that lives entirely within the SoC’s internal SRAM.
+Its primary job is to initialize the DDR memory controller so that the main bootloader can be loaded.

 There are some secrets you need to know in order to run tests in u-boot, there is no documentation about this.